It is the student’s responsibility to find a Federal Work-Study or Institutional Work

 the position, and been found eligible to work, you will be required to complete a

-contract and new-hire paperwork before you can begin work.
+contract, background check, and new-hire paperwork before you can begin work.

 Federal Work-Study and Institutional Work Program job postings may be viewed by students at the following link:

 The FAFSA (Free Application for Federal Student Aid) and all financial aid requirements needed by the institution must be completed to receive any federal assistance.
 Students must demonstrate financial need through the FAFSA, and students must be accepted into a program as a degree-seeking student.
 Dual Enrollment students are not eligible to participate in the Federal Work-Study program.